RHCSA/RHCSA.github.io/contents/10- Manage containers/01- Find and retrieve container images from a remote registry.md

+## 01- Find and retrieve container images from a remote registry:

 The RHCSA exam topic **"Find and retrieve container images from a remote registry"** in the context of RHEL 9 refers to working with **Podman**, a tool used for managing containers and images, similar to Docker.
 RHEL 9 prefers using **Podman** instead of Docker for container-related tasks.

 ### **What You Need to Know:**